Home Page

 the blood, I will pass over you; ...

-destroyer to come into your houses to
+allow the destroyer to come into your

-strike you.
+houses to strike you.

 Passover - doorposts and lintel